 The change in buying habits can be explained twofold: Electric vehicles (EVs) are getting better, and the public’s fears of range (if not public charger) anxiety are being quelled.

 Electric cars are fast becoming first cars, rather than second ones.
-A 300-mile range is easily achievable in some cars, and the charging infrastructure is ever-growing too.
+A 400-mile range is increasingly achievable, and the charging infrastructure is ever-growing too.
 Electric cars even regularly feature on our best new car deals page.

 Below, we’ve highlighted the best electric cars to lease taking into account how well we score them objectively as cars, how much they cost to run, their electric range and how available they are on the leasing market.